SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 The Husband dies.

 After her husband’s death, the second Wife appointed her son as co-trustee of the SMSF.
-Together they swap themselves from human trustees to a corporate trustee.
+Together,, they switched from human trustees to corporate trustees.
 Of course, the second Wife is the sole director and shareholder of the corporate trustee.

 His second wife ignores the BDBN.
 This is on a technical point.
 The BDBN is never given by the Husband (as a member) to his second Wife (as one of the trustees of the SMSF).
 The second wife never gets the BDBN in her capacity as trustee of the SMSF.
 Her Husband’s BDBN is not binding because it is never formally ‘delivered’ to her.
 Interesting argument.

-As the Binding Death Benefit Nomination appears not to be valid the second Wife exercises her discretion.
-This is the controller of the SMSF’s corporate trustee.
-No surprises here.
+As the Binding Death Benefit Nomination appears invalid, the second Wife exercises her discretion.
+She is the controller of the SMSF’s corporate trustee.
+There are no surprises here.
 She gives herself all of her Husband’s superannuation in the SMSF.

 But the two daughters are executors of their father’s estate.
 Can not the Will control the superannuation in the SMSF?
 The answer is, of course, no. The super has to somehow get into the Will before the executors can take control of the super.
 The executors are all-powerful over assets in the estate.
 The executors are all-powerful over assets in the Will.
 But superannuation does not automatically become part of a dead person’s estate.

 After a huge and expensive court battle, the second Wife loses.
-The ‘technical’ fault is not enough to invalidate the husband’s BDBN to his two daughters.
+The ‘technical’ fault does not invalidate the husband’s BDBN to his two daughters.
 (As superannuation lawyers, we are fascinated with what other ‘mistakes’ you can make in an SMSF and still get a valid outcome.)

-The second Wife is required to hand over the super to the Husband’s two daughters.
+The second wife must hand over the super to the Husband’s two daughters.
 To add insult to injury cover everyone’s costs of the litigation.

 What if the dead person lies?
 Is the binding nomination still valid?
 “Estoppel claims”